argilla-io/argilla-python/docs/how_to_guides/dataset.md

 ### Create a dataset

-To create a dataset, you can define it in the `Dataset` class and then call the `publish` method that will send the dataset to the server so that it can be visualized in the UI.
+To create a dataset, you can define it in the `Dataset` class and then call the `create` method that will send the dataset to the server so that it can be visualized in the UI.
 If the dataset does not appear in the UI, you may need to click the refresh button to update the view.
 For further configuration of the dataset, you can refer to the [settings section](#define-dataset-settings).

 > The created dataset will be empty, to add the records refer to this [how-to guide](record.md).